inconsiderate/inconsiderate.github.io/_posts/2017-10-19-building-a-web-presence-jekyll-edition.md

 ---
 layout: post
-title:  "Building a Web Presence with Jekyll Edition"
+title:  "Building a Web Presence (with Jekyll)!"
 date:   2017-10-19
 description: The site is now completely moved over to [Jekyll](https://jekyllrb.com/).
 This is my first time building a blog with jekyll, and for the most part it was surprisingly idiot-proof.
 Plus, not having to deal with a paid CMS is a small blessing.
 ---